These diets frequently lead to muscle wasting and weight loss in cats as the cat must now use their own body’s muscle for fuel.

-SO WHAT?
+So what?
 If your cat is facing CKD, get as educated as possible about the optimal nutritional program for your cat.
-Although protein-restricted diets gained a great deal of popularity in recent years, such an approach is regarded as, at best, "misguided by some of the leading lights in the world of cat nutrition.
+Although protein-restricted diets gained a great deal of popularity in recent years, such an approach is regarded as, at best, misguided by some of the leading lights in the world of cat nutrition.
+Limiting phosphorus, however, does appear to help delay the progression of CKD.
+It’s possible and advisable to reduce a cat’s phosphorus intake without protein starvation if there are indications your cat’s serum phosphate levels are high.
+We do know that high serum phosphate levels, left unchecked, contribute to accelerating CKD.

 To learn more about the origins of the (now widely discredited) notion that protein restriction is a good way to manage CKD cats, read the enlightening chapter on this topic in Dr. Elizabeth Hodgkins’ book, “Your Cat: Simple New Secrets to a Longer, Stronger Life.”